AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/2_demystifying_memory_management/README.md

 # Demystifying memory management in modern programming languages

-## 1. Introduction to Memoru management
+## 1. Introduction to Memorymanagement

 Memory management is the process of controlling and coordinating the way a software application access **computer memory**.